danielnbarbosa/angela/README.md

  - `compiled_unity_environments`: Pre-compiled unity environments for use with ML Agents.
  - `docs`: Auxiliary documentation.
  - `libs`: Shared libraries.
 Code for agents, environments and various utility functions.
+ - `logs`: Copies of configs, weights and logging for various training runs.
  - `results`: Current best training results for each environment.
+ - `runs`: Output of tensorboard logging.
  - `scripts`: Helper scripts.